Chaotic-Legend/CMP-438-Codes/Project: Bluetooth-Controlled Car/CMP 438 Project - README.md

 ---

 ## Components Used
-- 4x DC 3-6V Gearbox Motor Dual Shaft
-- 1x L298N Motor Driver
-- 1x Inland Uno R3 MainBoard Arduino Compatible
-- 1x 7.4v Li-Ion Battery
-- 1x HC-05 Bluetooth Module
-- 1x Blue LED
 - Chassis
 - Wheels
 - Jumper Wires
+- 1x Blue LED
+- 1x L298N Motor Driver
+- 1x 7.4V Li-Ion Battery
+- 1x HC-05 Bluetooth Module
+- 4x DC 3-6V Gearbox Motor Dual Shaft
+- 1x Inland Uno R3 MainBoard Arduino Compatible

 ## Component Assembly & Design Documentation
-The design diagrams included in the repository illustrate the full wiring layout of the motor driver, Bluetooth module, Arduino Uno, power distribution, and motor outputs.
-The assembly process began with mounting the four DC gearbox motors onto the chassis, installing the wheels, attaching the L298N motor driver, and positioning the Arduino Uno on the upper level of the platform.
-The HC-05 module was secured with jumper wires and oriented for optimal Bluetooth communication.
-All grounds were tied together across the battery pack, motor driver, and Arduino to ensure proper reference voltage.
-The diagrams in the repository visually guide each step, from power routing to directional motor control wiring.
+The design diagrams and schematics included in the repository illustrate the entire wiring layout of the motor driver, Bluetooth module, Arduino UNO, power distribution, and motor outputs.
+The assembly process began with mounting the four DC gearbox motors onto the chassis, installing the wheels, attaching the L298N motor driver, and positioning the Arduino UNO on the upper level of the platform.
+The HC-05 module was securely connected with jumper wires and positioned correctly to enable Bluetooth communication with the Android smartphone.
+All grounds were interconnected across the battery pack, motor driver, and Arduino UNO to ensure a proper reference voltage.
+The diagrams in the repository visually demonstrate each connected component, from power routing to directional motor control wiring.

 ---